 Review the accompanying guidelines and examples to get started.
-Career Counselors and Peer Advisers are available to assist you with developing and polishing your resume during walk-in or regular appointments.
+UCS Career Advisers and Peer Advisers are available to assist you with developing and polishing your resume during walk-in or regular appointments.
 Resume resources for alumni are available below.

 Student and Recent Graduate Overview